vectorgrp/sil-kit-adapters-qemu/chardev/README.md

 ```
 ### CANoe Desktop Edition
 Load the ``Qemu_Chardev_demo_CANoe_observer.cfg`` from the ``demos/CANoe`` directory and start the measurement.
-Note that if necessary, you must provide the associated ``Datasource_observer.vcdl`` file to CANoe.
 #### Tests in CANoe Desktop Edition
 Optionally you can also start the test unit execution of included test configuration.
 While the demo is running, these tests should be successful.
 The advised way to "run" the demo for the test to be successful while you focus on it is to execute the following commands in the QEMU image:
 ```